 Owner responsible for return of seafarer left behind at a port other than the port of engagement.
-(4) Where a seafarer becomes eligible to receive, and receives, medical aid or periodical payments at the expense of his employer under the terms of any law providing for compensation to injured or sick workmen, such receipt shall be in full or part payment, as the case may be, of the entitlement under this rule and not in addition thereto.

-(5) This rule shall apply in respect of all ships making call to Malta.
+- (3) A registrar or a Maltese consular officer may demand a guarantee from the shipowner from which a seafarer is to be discharged or left behind, for the proper discharge of any obligations imposed by this rule, and if this is refused he may withhold his consent to the discharge. - (4) Where a seafarer becomes eligible to receive, and receives, medical aid or periodical payments at the expense of his employer under the terms of any law providing for compensation to injured or sick workmen, such receipt shall be in full or part payment, as the case may be, of the entitlement under this rule and not in addition thereto. - (5) This rule shall apply in respect of all ships making call to Malta.